XSS Playground

 <iframe src="https://xss-playground.com/embed/popup-spam?lang=en" title="XSS Playground - popup / window.open spam" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

-Autoplay media / forced fullscreen
+Autoplay media / automatic fullscreen

-<iframe src="https://xss-playground.com/embed/autoplay-media?lang=en" title="XSS Playground - Autoplay media / forced fullscreen" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>
+<iframe src="https://xss-playground.com/embed/autoplay-media?lang=en" title="XSS Playground - Autoplay media / automatic fullscreen" width="600" height="420" loading="lazy" referrerpolicy="strict-origin-when-cross-origin"></iframe>

 Notification permission / push hijack